faustine-gnx/master-project/README.md

 spikingNN.py : the neural network architecture that is passed to SpiNNaker

-NNcontroller.py : to do training and evaluation of NN model
+NNcontroller.py : to run the simulation (training and evaluation of NN model)

 Requirements: